Properties and Selection Methods of Optical Materials Commonly Used in Optical Lenses

 Zinc selenide

 Zinc selenide has a high transmittance in the 600nm-16um band and is commonly used in thermal imaging, infrared imaging, and medical systems.
 And because of the low absorption rate of zinc selenide, it is especially suitable for high-power CO2 laser.
 It should be noted that zinc selenide material is relatively soft (Knox hardness of 120), easy to wipe, it is not recommended for harsh environments.
-Be careful when holding and cleaning, pinch or wipe with even force, it is best to wear gloves or rubber finger covers to prevent contamination.
+With zinc selenide lens, be careful when holding and cleaning, pinch or wipe with even force, it is best to wear gloves or rubber finger covers to prevent contamination.
 Cannot be held with tweezers or other tools.

 Silicon